bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 ##### Response

 The response is a `200 OK` rather than a `201 Created`.
-The client should remember this result for later as it indicates that the client should resubmit the tag request after registration.
+The receiver should remember this result for later as it indicates that the receiver should resubmit the tag request after registration.

 Note that just like the unpaired case, the response contains a `can_register` grant.
-The client can use this to provide the choice to accept the result or to register the client.
+The receiver can use this to provide the choice to accept the result or to register the receiver.

 ~~~~ {.example}
 HTTP/1.1 200 OK↵